What Actually Makes Sugar-Free Gummies Work

 Packaging isn't an accessory—it's part of the system

-Sugar-free gummies tend to be more sensitive to humidity and temperature swings, which means packaging choices can make a good formula look bad in the field.
-A gummy that’s stable in controlled internal storage can turn sticky or clump in real distribution if moisture control isn’t engineered and validated.
+Sugar-free gummies are more sensitive to humidity and temperature.
+Packaging choices can make a good formula look bad in the field.
+A gummy stable in controlled storage can turn sticky in real distribution if moisture control isn't engineered and validated.

 Packaging validation for sugar-free gummies typically needs to consider: